GW2. New to PvP. Comprehensive guide to all the core components of the Guild Wars 2 Player vs Player game mode. 2023.

 Transmutation Charges will allow you to change the skins of your gear that you’ve saved up in your wardrobe.
 PvP is the easiest way to obtain these charges, since you get them very frequently from the reward tracks.
 With a decent amount of PvP, you will never have to worry about spending money on the gemstore to buy these.

 For more competitive PvPers, the ranked ladder gives specific titles for reaching a certain rank at the end of the season.
-Otherwise, you can work towards legendary gear which will have more of an effect in other game modes:
+Otherwise, you can work towards legendary gear which will have stat swapping potential which is only useful in other game modes and a unique skin.

 Settings and Keybinds